tkubica12/azureimage-automation/README.md

 ```

 ## Passing secrets with Azure Key Vault
 Most of previously used methods are not the most secure ways to pass secrets such as connection strings, passwords or certificates to our VMs.
-Not only tranfer itself is not secure enough, but keeping secrets as part of automation scripts is also pretty bad practice.
+Not only transfer itself is not secure enough, but keeping secrets as part of automation scripts is also pretty bad practice.
 We want to separate lifecycle of secrets so we can put all automation files into version control system with no risk of leaking sensitive information.

 In this demo we will use Azure Key Vault to securely store secrets outside of automation process.
 In order to access secrets by VM we will use Managed Service Identity, which is automated creation of Azure Active Directory service account for VM and secure delivery of authentication tokens within VM.
 Using this mechanism we will get access to Key Vault and read our secrets.